 Lower oven fan noise

-This step-by-step repair guide walks you through fixing lower oven fan noise on your KitchenAid KOCE500ESS (Wall Oven + Microwave Combo).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the lower oven fan noise on your KitchenAid KOCE500ESS (Wall Oven + Microwave Combo).
+With the right tools and some patience, most homeowners can handle this repair in about 1–2 hours and save on a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.